Sounds familiar? You just had your last bite of a sugar-rich delicacy, and suddenly you feel a sore throat coming up.

 Bring back in balance

 Start correcting the acid/base balance in your body with calcium-rich and alkalinising foods such as sprouts, sesame seeds, tahini, and green leafy vegetables.
 Begin your day with a tall glass of water and a slice of fresh lemon.

 A good probiotic may also help restore bacterial harmony in your digestive tract and an olive leaf or clove may also be useful.

 Once your symptoms have cleared, continue with a diet rich in whole foods, calcium-rich nuts, and seeds, and lots of greens.

 According to Dr. Michael Klaper, “Once the sore throat is in full force, you can help your body overcome the problem by correcting the imbalances that fostered the sore throat, as well as improving the local conditions in the throat tissues.

 Start by enhancing your immune status through:

-Eating a sugar-rich delicacy is maybe a taste explosion for your taste buds, in reality it is more an acid bomb for your body.
+Eating a sugar-rich delicacy is maybe a taste explosion for your taste buds, in reality, it is more of an acid bomb for your body.
 The link with a sore throat makes so much sense now.

 Knowing what foods will boost your immunity could save you a lot of hassle later on.
 Follow the link to learn about the best food choices for better health.